I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/filterpipeline/nn-filterpipeline-ixpsdocumentconsumer.md

 req.namespace :
 req.assembly :
 req.type-library :
-req.lib :
+req.lib : filterpipeline.h
 req.dll :
 req.irql :
+topictype :
+apitype :
+apilocation :
+apiname :
+product : Windows
+targetos : Windows
 req.typenames : EXpsFontRestriction
 ---

 # IXpsDocumentConsumer interface

 A filter uses the <code>IXpsDocumentConsumer</code> interface when it generates XPS content for the pipeline to consume.
+<div class="alert"><b>Note</b>    The XPS print filter pipeline does not preserve digital signatures or story fragments.
+You may be able to work around this by using stream filters.</div><div> </div>

 ## Methods